Condylomata acuminata

 Application: 2x to 15 seconds.

-Note: effective, cheap, temporarily unpleasant for patients.
+Note: effective, cheap, briefly uncomfortable for patients.

 Imiquimod

-Aldara® 3x a week for 12 weeks.
+Aldara® 3x weekly for 12 weeks.

 Podophyllin/podophyllotoxin

 Condyline® Lin: Apply 2x daily for 3 consecutive days.
-Repeat if necessary.
+Repeat if necessary

-Sinecatechins (Veregen® - Ointment) Green Tea Extract
+Sinecatechins (Veregen® - Ointment) Green tea extract

-Application: 3x daily for up to 16 weeks.
+Application: 3x daily for up to 16 weeks

-Trichloroacetic acid 85% (Magistral formulation)
+Trichloroacetic acid 85% (magistral formulation)

-Removal with CO² laser/electrocution/curette/excision:
+Removal with CO² laser/electrocautery/curette/excision:

-Interferon- β Gel application should be carried out for a maximum of 4 weeks.
+Interferon- β gel application should be carried out for a maximum of 4 weeks.

-In Switzerland only available from pharmacies abroad.
+In Switzerland only available via foreign pharmacy.

-Germany: Fiblaferon® 0.1 million IU/g, 5x daily.
+Germany: Fiblaferon® 0, 1 million IU/g, 5x tgl.

 HPV vaccination

-According to study results, a cross-reaction to other HPV types, especially 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68, can be expected.
+According to study results, cross-reactivity to other HPV types, especially 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68, can be expected.

-The recommendations for vaccinations are partly different:
+Vaccination recommendations are partly different:

-11-14 years: 2 injections at 6-month intervals
+11-14 yrs: 2 injections with 6-month intervals

 Quadrivalent: